yoctoproject/poky/documentation/overview-manual/yp-intro.rst

 The following list describes features and advantages of the Yocto
 Project:

--  *Widely Adopted Across the Industry:* Semiconductor, operating system, software, and service vendors exist whose products and services adopt and support the Yocto Project.
+-  *Widely Adopted Across the Industry:* Many semiconductor, operating system, software, and service vendors adopt and support the Yocto Project in their products and services.
 For a look at the Yocto Project community and the companies involved with the Yocto Project, see the "COMMUNITY" and "ECOSYSTEM" tabs on the :yocto_home:`Yocto Project <>` home page.